nichyuen/Projects/Proj03_NLP_Classification_toxic_comments/README.md

 As an analyst in MOH, the task at hand to have an effective classifying model to process text comments

 - Acceptance performance metric:
-        - >0.75 for Recall, since the main objective is to effectively filter hateful comments (i.e Minimise false negatives).
+        - At least 0.75 for Recall, since the main objective is to effectively filter hateful comments (i.e Minimise false negatives).
-        - >0.65 for Precision, less emphasis on minimising false positives but still important to a degree to ensure freedom of speech is maintained.
+        - At least 0.65 for Precision, less emphasis on minimising false positives but still important to a degree to ensure freedom of speech is maintained.

 **Notebooks**<br>